JamesCallanan/Grad-CAM/README.md

 Code for thesis and short [paper](https://jamescallanan.github.io/assets/ShortPaper.pdf), both entitled 'Integrating feature attribution methods into the loss function of deep learning classifiers'.

-Unfortunately, many of these notebooks cannot be re-run without setting up a database that contains the same tables as mine does.
-The database containing data from my experiments is on my local machine.
-Thus, without ngrok set up, no one can query/insert into it.

-I have not yet included the code used to perform the hyperparam searches and train the networks.
-I plan on doing so.

 Below is a description of a selection of files in this repo:

 # DataGenerator